PennyLaneAI/pennylane/doc/development/adding_operators.rst

   be added soon in a different context.

 * *Write good docstrings.* Explain what your operator does in a clear docstring with ample examples.
-  You find more about Pennylane standards in :doc:`/development/guide/documentation`.
+  You find more about Pennylane standards in the guidelines on :doc:`/development/guide/documentation`.

 * *Efficient representations.* Try to implement representations as efficiently as possible, since they may be constructed several times.